EOxServer/eoxserver/docs/sphinx/en/users/webclient.rst

 off and only the outlines layer is visible.

 In the upper center the EOxServer panel can be seen.
 It is used to select temporal and spatial subsets for the dataset series.
+It can be placed anywhere on the screen by dragging it like a window.

 The slider in the middle is used to select the spatial subset for datasets.
 The left slider handle determines the minimum date boundary and the right one the